 Etihad Guest is finally adjusting its mileage expiration policy for the better as of this month.
 Oddly this policy change was first announced back in November 2019, but was never implemented.
 Now that is finally changing.

 Etihad Guest’s old mileage expiration policy

 Different loyalty programs have different policies on mileage expiration.
 Generally speaking mileage expiration policies fall into one of three categories:

 - Miles don’t expire as long as you have at least some qualifying activity every so often

 - Miles expire a certain amount of time after they’re earned, regardless of whether or not you have any activity

-Historically Etihad Guest has fallen into that last category, as Etihad Guest miles expired after 24 months, regardless of whether you had any qualifying activity.
-Going forward, Etihad Guest miles expired:
+Historically Etihad Guest has fallen into that last category, as Etihad Guest miles expired after a certain amount of time, regardless of any qualifying activity.
+More specifically, Etihad Guest miles expired:

 Etihad A380 first class